auth0/docs/articles/services/jumpstart.md

 If you need a holistic review of your solution, please consider the [Architecture Design](/services/architectural-design) session offerings.
 :::

-Scenario Guidance includes one working session, where we will jointly draft a high-level solution to address the requirements of your scenario.
+The Scenario Guidance phase includes one working session, where we will jointly draft a high-level solution to address the requirements of your scenario.
 We will provide a recommendations memo afterwards for your reference.

-Please provide any diagrams or information you deem relevant prior to our session so that we can optimize the time available.
+Diagrams or information you deem relevant should be provided prior to our session so that we can optimize the time available.

 ## Programming Advisory

-The Programming Advisory activity consists of **two** working sessions where an Auth0 Solutions Architect works with and provides guidance to your development team on topics like:
+The Programming Advisory phase includes **two** working sessions where an Auth0 Solutions Architect works with and provides guidance to your development team on topics like:

 * Auth0 account configuration
 * Auth0 extensibility endpoints